Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 Update Qt 5.15.7 with OpenSSL 1.1.1s (excluding macOS, compile failed in QtWebEngine).
 Existing patches are all in.
 Update Qt 5.12.12 with OpenSSL 1.1.1s.

+Reconstruct website with [Relearn](https://mcshelby.github.io/hugo-theme-relearn/) theme, which have better support for multilingual contents.
+Add Simplified Chinese to website.

 ## {{% date 2022 10 4 %}}
 Update Qt 6.4.0.
 Update Qt 6.2.4 static builds with static runtime.
 Previous versions are without it.